 Seattle Children's Sibshops are lively, pedal-to-the-metal, award-winning celebrations of the many contributions made by brothers and sisters of kids with special needs.
 Sibshops acknowledge that being the brother or sister of a person with special needs is for some a good thing, others a not-so-good thing, and for many, somewhere in between.
 They reflect a belief that brothers and sisters have much to offer one another – if they are given a chance.

-The Sibshop model mixes information and discussion activities with new games (designed to be unique, off-beat, and appealing to a wide ability range), and special guests.
-There are currently more than 200 Sibshops across the United States, Canada, and elsewhere.
-All are modeled after Children's Seattle-area Sibshops!
-To learn where else in the world you can find a Sibshop visit the Sibling Support Project, a national program dedicated to the concerns of brothers and sisters of people with special needs.
+The Sibshops model mixes information and discussion activities with new games (designed to be unique, offbeat and appealing to a wide ability range) and special guests.
+There are currently more than 200 Sibshops across the United States, Canada and elsewhere.
+All are modeled after Seattle Children's Seattle-area Sibshops!
+To learn where else in the world you can find a Sibshop, visit the Sibling Support Project, a national program dedicated to the concerns of brothers and sisters of people with special needs.

-Sibshops for Siblings of Kids with Special Health and Development Needs includes, but is not limited to: diabetes, cancer, cystic fibrosis, muscular dystrophy and heart, kidney, liver, gastrointestinal or lung disease, autism, cerebral palsy, Down Syndrome, ADHD, and spina bifida.
+Sibshops for Siblings of Kids with Developmental Needs and/or Special Health Concerns includes, but is not limited to, diabetes; cancer; cystic fibrosis; muscular dystrophy; heart, kidney, liver, gastrointestinal or lung disease; autism; cerebral palsy; Down syndrome; ADHD; and spina bifida.